zumba/zumba.github.com/_posts/2012-11-05-cakephp-optimizations.md

 2) Move things out of the box.
 We moved all our assets to [S3](http://aws.amazon.com/s3/) and [CloudFront](http://aws.amazon.com/cloudfront/).
-It helps in two ways: 1) reduce the load in host boxes ([EC2](http://aws.amazon.com/ec2/)), giving more CPU and memory for the PHP applications 2) Allow the browser to make more concurrent requests, once the host is usually different (ok, you can do the same with the same box).
+It helps in two ways: 1) reduce the load in host boxes ([EC2](http://aws.amazon.com/ec2/)), giving more CPU and memory for the PHP applications 2) Allow the browser to make more concurrent requests, since the host is usually different (ok, you can do the same with the same box).

 3) Scale a little vertical before go horizontal.
 We had an experience of using many boxes of small size